 For example, why are the employees all paid minimum wage (or nearly so) in this example, and at just about every restaurant across the United States?
 Because in capitalism, there is a forcing function that forces employees to work for low wages.
 Here is how the forcing function works:

-- Step 1 – in order to live in a capitalistic society, each adult must have money to pay for his/her human needs: food, housing, health care, etc.
+- Step 1 – in order to live in a capitalistic society, each adult must have money to pay for his/her natural human needs: food, housing, health care, etc.

 - Step 2 – there are only so many jobs in the economy.
 Those workers who remain after all of the jobs are filled are called “the unemployed”.
 If the unemployed people in the economy do not get a job soon, or sponge off someone else, the unemployed burn through any savings they have and will become homeless.